Pregnancy In Dogs

 Good health is vitally important if you're planning to breed your dog as this will have a strong influence on the success of a pregnancy.
 Fitness and good health will not only make it easier to care for a pregnant dog, it will also lessen the risk of complications along the way.

 To be on the safe side, have your vet do a complete physical to evaluate your dog's health to make sure she is fit enough for a successful breeding.
-Also to find out if your dog has any inheritable conditions that you would not want to show up in the puppies.
+Also, you'll want to find out if your dog has any inheritable conditions that may change your mind about breeding.

 But once you're really sure you want to mate your dog, come back and keep reading.